GSA/search.digitalgov.gov/_posts/2013-09-16-display-images.md

 ## Favicon

 Provide the URL for your agency's favicon.
-(A [favicon](http://webdesign.about.com/od/favicon/f/blfaqfavicon1.htm)&nbsp;<i class="icon-external-link"></i>, short for favorites icon, is the small image associated with your website.)
+(A [favicon](http://webdesign.about.com/od/favicon/f/blfaqfavicon1.htm){% external_link %}, short for favorites icon, is the small image associated with your website.)

 ## Logo

 Use the Choose File option to upload the logo, if any, that you'd like to appear in the header of your results page *for searchers using desktops or tablets*.
 Click on the option, Mark Logo for Deletion, to delete an uploaded logo.